 Public urination is frowned upon.
 But if a kid’s gotta go, car tires and bushes are fair game.

 Ok, so, yeah.
-Maybe we do parent a little differently a few weeks a year.
+Maybe we do parent a little differently a few weeks a year in New Orleans.
 Somehow it feels normal, and despite all of it seeming counter-intuitive to the unfamiliar, most of us turn out just fine.
 But really, can you imagine things any other way?